 Building a school community is an important factor for helping students feel empowered and invested in their school.
 Because I teach in a diverse community, I wanted a way to showcase our unique and interesting students so they'd feel connected to each other.
 I decided to follow in the footsteps of a popular blog and launch a photography project.

 Further Reading: Exploring Cultures in Your Classroom: Fun Activities to Try

 Sharing Our Unique Stories

 Humans of New York is a photography blog created by Brandon Stanton.
 He takes portraits of people he comes across in the city and collects short anecdotes from them.
 I really enjoyed viewing the photos and reading the stories, and I thought it would be a great idea to emulate his project with students at my school.
-I wanted the students featured to truly reflect our multicultural school community, so I chose random students by walking up to them before and after school, and asking if they wanted to take part in the project.
+I wanted the students featured to truly reflect our multicultural school community, so I chose random students by walking up to them before and after school and asking if they wanted to take part in the project.
 Most readily agreed, and others even volunteered to participate when they heard about the project.

 I thought interviewing the students would be difficult, but it really wasn't.
 I sat at my computer and asked students questions like: What makes you unique?
 Has anything really cool ever happened to you?
 What would you like people to know about you?
 The resulting vignettes were powerful and compelling.

 Once I obtained the stories, I took the photos—obviously making sure the students were OK with having their photos printed.
-I'm not really a creative photographer, so students usually just stood in front my bookshelves and smiled.
+I'm not really a creative photographer, so students usually just stood in front of my bookshelves and smiled.
 Luckily, most teens are quite used to having their photo taken, so they're very natural subjects.
 I had the photos and stories enlarged and laminated in-house, and we've placed them all over the school.

-Here are two of my favorites subjects.
+Here are two of my favorite subjects.